PHP: Concatenation

 print_r('Dragon' . 'stone');

-Such operation is called concatenation.
-Roughly speaking, it's 'glueing' strings together.
-Such glueing always happens in the same order as the operands follow each other, in other words, the left operands becomes the left part of the string, and the right operand - the right part.
+Strings are always concatenated in the order in which the operands are written.
+The left operand becomes the left part of the string, and the right one becomes the right part.

 <?php